How To Calm Down A Cat With Anxiety

 • Play calming frequency sets at a low volume

-• Place the watch near the cat’s bed
+• Place the device near your cat’s resting area

 • Use short sessions during stressful moments